 Pure tasting.
 As refreshing as a drink from the Dragon Well.

-Our first grade Dragon Well is harvested in the "before the rain" period of April.
-In our search for this prized tea, we apply 3 criteria: consistency in leaf size, shape, and coloration; aroma - fresh and vegetal; taste - nutty with a sweet finish.
-One of China's "Famous teas", it was long a treasured gift to emperors.
-Our "Long Jing" is crafted with first-grade leaves and pan-fired to a flavor profile offering crisp, fresh notes and a nuanced finish.
+Our first grade Dragon Well harvested in the "before the rain" period of April when the most prized teas of the season are produced.
+In our search for this prized tea, we apply 3 criteria: consistency - in leaf size, shape, and coloration; aroma - fresh and vegetal; taste - nutty with a sweet finish.
+One of China's "Famous Teas", Longjing has been a treasured spring tea for emperors as well as lovers of tea worldwide.
+Our "Longjing" is crafted with first-grade leaves and pan-fired to a flavor profile offering crisp, fresh notes and a nuanced finish.

 Lot Notes.
 A signature spring tea, we look for a Dragon Well bringing distinctive flavors to the cup.
 Our source is a small factory in Shen Zhou County, outside Hangzhou specializing in Dragon Well production.
 Made from a local cultivar, the leaves have developed distinctive, enlivening taste qualities.
 Wok-fired leaves open to fresh, pleasantly vegetal flavors with a well-crafted green-tea edge.
 This tension between sweetness and an underlying hint of astringency attests to the skill of the teamaker.
 Aroma is decidedly vegetal and nutty.